lewi0622/lewi0622.github.io/_posts/2024-03-24-creating-dimension-responsive-designs-in-p5js.md

 Perfect!

-For me, this is going to require rewriting some of my earlier code, but it will be worth it when I want to generate a phone wallpaper from a square design, and not have to write code for specific size or ratio based contingencies.
+For me, this is going to require rewriting some of my earlier code, but it will be worth it when I want to generate a phone wallpaper from a square design, and not have to write code for specific size or ratio based corner cases.

 See and edit the code used for this example [here](https://editor.p5js.org/lewi0622/sketches/DaXHaDd_9).